-• Any person who falls out of the above target groups for this scheme.

-- Any person who is registered as actively seeking work on an underemployed basis and is currently working for more than 13 hours per week. - Any person who is either not locally qualified to work or who is not registered as actively seeking work (for the time durations specified above). - Non-EU nationals whose visa does not allow them recourse to public funds are excluded. - Any candidate who is deemed unsuitable for the Community Jobs Fund by Back to Work.
+- Any person who falls out of the above target groups for this scheme - Any person who is not classified as either Entitled or Entitled to Work - Any individual who has not been registered as actively seeking work for 6 months (or who has worked for more than 14 days, irrelevant of the amount of hours) - Non-EU nationals whose visa does not allow them recourse to public funds are excluded. - Any candidate who is deemed unsuitable for the Community Jobs Fund by Back to Work.